-The world’s best K-12 parent engagement system, Edsby lets families see what’s happening with their kids at school and helps them play a more active part in their childrens’ education.
+Edsby lets families see what’s happening with their kids at school and helps them play a more active part in their children’s education.

 Everything about a child’s education, in real time

-Parents want their children to get the best education they can.
-That’s where Edsby comes in.
 Edsby shows what each child is doing, and how they’re doing.
 It pulls together up-to-the-minute information, including grades, homework and attendance.
-And the specifics of what is being taught in each class each day.
+And specifics of what’s being taught in each class each day.

 One app to rule them all

-Because Edsby is installed by the school district and used by ALL a kids’ teachers, parents can do away with the mishmash of websites, social media sites and apps individual teachers may have used in the past for parent communication.
-They just need Edsby—and just one login, no matter how many children they have or what school in the district they’re in.
+Because Edsby is installed by the school district and used by ALL a child’s teachers, parents can do away with the mishmash of websites, social media sites and apps individual teachers may have used in the past.
+They just need Edsby—and their special parent account login, no matter how many children they have or what school in the district they’re in.

 Edsby shows each child’s school calendar

-Sometimes it feels like you need to be a Ph.D to figure out complicated school timetables.
+You don’t need to be a Ph.D any longer to figure out complicated school timetables.
 Edsby knows about and shares the timetable for a parent’s kids, including custom day cycles and period schedules, as well as information on important upcoming tests, events, assignments, field trips or other appointments.
-Edsby will automatically remind parents when they need to do something.
+Edsby automatically reminds parents when they need to do something.
 It even knows about games and events in the clubs and teams children are members of.
 It’s a great reference to have when booking doctor’s appointments and holidays.